 What can shippers and couriers save by shaving off a minute from every package they prepare for shipment?

-Chau Phan recorded the Dragon’s Den pitch last May when he was CEO of Tricolops.
-He’s since switched from the top job to the advisory board while he completes his post-doctoral fellowship at CORE.
+Chau Phan recorded the Dragons' Den pitch last May when he was CEO of Tricolops.
+He’s since switched from the top job to the advisory board while he completes his post-doctoral fellowship at Waterloo's Centre for Ocular Research and Education (CORE).
 But keeping quiet about the outcome has been hard.

-Phan started Tricolops two years ago in the Velocity Garage, the University of Waterloo’s entrepreneurship incubator, with two other students and alumni from the University of Waterloo: Debbie Wu (Nanotechnology PhD ’16), and Mengxi Zhu (Mechatronics Engineering BASc ’14).
-They designed the affordable parcel dimensioning system around the concept of structured light which instantly detects three-dimensional changes in an infrared pattern projected on the Tricolops platform.
-Even non-cuboid shapes can be measured in milliseconds to within 5 mm, which he demonstrated live on the show.
+Phan started Tricolops two years ago in the Velocity Garage, part of the University of Waterloo’s entrepreneurship program Velocity, with two other students and alumni from the University of Waterloo: Debbie Wu (Nanotechnology PhD ’16) and Mengxi Zhu (Mechatronics Engineering BASc ’14).

 Although the technology sounds intimidating, the team succeeded in making the set up and integration aspects of the shipping process fast, robust and user-friendly.
 It can be used with scales, rollers, or conveyors, and is integrated with most Windows and web shipping applications.Watch Tricolop’s full pitch on the Dragons' Den online.